Princess Yeongon: Biography

 She was said to had been frequently ill as a child and spoke with difficulty.

 Princess Yeongon died in 1829.
 Crown Prince Hyomyeong, who would visit and take care of his sister whenever she fell ill, died a year after her, on June 25, 1830.
 Many believe that he died from a broken heart.

-The Princess's tomb was originally was located at Hyochang-dong, Yongsan District, Seoul, but was relocated during the Japanese Colonial period to Seosamneung, in Goyang, along with her birth mother, Lady Park.
+The Princess's tomb was originally located at Hyochang-dong, Yongsan District, Seoul, but was relocated during the Japanese Colonial period to Seosamneung, in Goyang, along with her birth mother, Lady Park.